ianfletcher314/StaffMaker/README.md

 Ian Fletcher developed this application

 ## Tests
-to run tests enter "npm test"
+to run tests enter "npm i" (if this has not been run before) then "npm test"

 ## Questions
 Please contact me at ianfletcher314@gmail.com or visit my GitHub github.com/ianfletcher314